 If you are in the process of filing an LTD claim or are already receiving LTD benefits, you should be aware that your insurance company may be conducting video surveillance on you.
 Insurance companies are willing to hire private investigators to record your activities to determine your level of impairment.
 If these investigators record you on tape performing activities that are inconsistent with your allegations of disability, your claim could be denied.
 Or, if you are already “on claim”, your previously approved claim could be terminated.

-Be aware that the surveillance footage does not have to be directly contradictory to your diagnoses for an insurance adjuster to deny your claim.
+Be aware that the surveillance footage does not have to be directly contradictory to your diagnosis for an insurance adjuster to deny your claim.
 In other words, video recordings may be used to justify a disability denial even where the videotape does not actually prove you are not disabled.
 For example, let’s say you have been diagnosed with fibromyalgia.
 Many patients with fibromyalgia often report having “good days and bad days” with regard to their pain and limitations.
 If an investigator “catches” such an individual performing light yard work, this evidence could be used to justify a denial – even if the video was taken on a “good day.”

 You should always follow your doctor’s advice with respect to any limitations placed on your activity level.
 If your physician has advised you to walk with a cane and avoid lifting more than five pounds, you should avoid walking without a cane and lifting and carrying heavy bags of groceries.